 Please consider making the next step in your professional career an entirely unique one: The Graduate School of Applied and Professional Psychology invites you to explore our website and to learn more about our graduate and professional psychology programs, our diverse collection of centers, and our array of live and on-demand continuing education opportunities.
 The faculty, staff, and administration are available to answer any of your questions or discuss your interest in GSAPP.

-We look forward to hearing from you.
+We look forward to connecting with you.

-Graduate School of Applied and Professional Psychology
+Interim Dean, Graduate School of Applied and Professional Psychology